“I reckon we were all fighting for the same thing.”

 Japanese Language Consultant: Yayoi Hirano

-Voice & Dialect Coach (East Coast Canadian): Jane Macfarlane
+Voice & Dialect Coach (East Coast Canadian): Jane MacFarlane

 Military Consultant: Peter Colenutt

-Producer: Theatre Calgary / The Arts Club
+Producer: Theatre Calgary / Arts Club Theatre Company